 Blood transfusions are done to replace blood lost during surgery or due to a serious injury.
 A transfusion also may be done if your body can't make blood properly because of an illness.

 During a blood transfusion, a small needle is used to insert an IV line into one of your blood vessels.
 Through this line, you receive healthy blood.
 The procedure usually takes 1 to 4 hours, depending on how much blood you need.

 Blood transfusions are very common.
 Each year, almost 5 million Americans need a blood transfusion.
 Most blood transfusions go well.
 Mild complications can occur.
 Very rarely, serious problems develop.

-The heart pumps blood through a network of arteries and veins in the body.
+The heart pumps blood through a network of arteries and veins throughout the body.
 Blood has many vital jobs.
-For example, it carries oxygen and other nutrients to your body's organs and tissues.
-Having a healthy supply of blood is important for your overall health.
+It carries oxygen and other nutrients to your body's organs and tissues.
+Having a healthy supply of blood is important to your overall health.

 Blood is made up of various parts, including red blood cells, white blood cells, platelets (PLATE-lets), and plasma.
 Blood is transfused either as whole blood (with all its parts) or, more often, as individual parts.

 Every person has one of the following blood types: A, B, AB, or O. Also, every person's blood is either Rh-positive or Rh-negative.
 So, if you have type A blood, it's either A positive or A negative.

 The blood used in a transfusion must work with your blood type.
 If it doesn't, antibodies (proteins) in your blood attack the new blood and make you sick.

 Type O blood is safe for almost everyone.
 About 40 percent of the population has type O blood.
 People who have this blood type are called universal donors.
 Type O blood is used for emergencies when there's no time to test a person's blood type.